-2.5.3.1 Borrow Area A
+2.6.3.1 Borrow Area A

-Compatibility analysis yielded a Mean (Φ) of 2.46 (0.18mm), a composite 8.5% passing the #200 sieve, and a composite 9.4% of visual shell material (Composite Results for 7.5% Fines Content).
+Compatibility analysis yielded a Mean (Φ) of 2.46 (0.18 millimeters), a composite 8.5 percent passing the #200 sieve, and a composite 9.4 percent of visual shell material (Composite Results for 7.5 percent Fines Content).
 An additional 20 cores were collected in 2006 by Coastal Planning and Engineering of North Carolina, Inc. (CPE) to locate and evaluate sand for the Interim (Emergency) Beach Nourishment Project for the Town of Topsail Beach.
-Evaluation of these cores yielded a Mean (Φ) of 2.85 (0.14 mm) with a composite 9.7% passing the #200 sieve and a composite 4.2% of visual shell material (Composite Results for 7.5 % Fines Content).
+Evaluation of these cores yielded a Mean (Φ) of 2.85 (0.14 millimeters) with a composite 9.7 percent passing the #200 sieve and a composite 4.2 percent of visual shell material (Composite Results for 7.5 percent Fines Content).
 In 2010, 99 cores were collected with 1,000-foot grid spacing during the PED phase of the West Onslow Beach and New River Inlet (Topsail Beach), NC CSDR Project (USACE 2013b).
-Compatibility analysis reported a Mean (Φ) of 2.56 (0.17 mm) with a composite 7.5% passing the #200 sieve and a composite 6.4% visual shell material (Composite Results for 7.5% Fines Content).
+Compatibility analysis reported a Mean (Φ) of 2.56 (0.17 millimeters) with a composite 7.5 percent passing the #200 sieve and a composite 6.4 percent visual shell material (Composite Results for 7.5 percent Fines Content).
 Values for compatibility were within USACE technical standards for beach quality sand but fell just outside the values for the state standard of practice.

-Initial volume estimates revealed that Borrow Area A could potentially yield approximately 14.4 MCY of beach quality material.
+Initial volume estimates revealed that Borrow Area A could potentially yield approximately 14.4 million cubic yards of beach quality material.
 Further investigation demonstrated that in some areas the sand thickness is too thin to recover.
-For example, the area beyond 3 NM often yields less than 4 ft of sand thickness.
-Based on this shallow dredge depth the estimated volume of beach quality, recoverable sand for Borrow Area A was reduced to 13.5 MCY.
-Of this amount, 12.7 MCY is within 3NM and 0.8 MCY is located beyond 3NM.
-Further review of core data resulted in development of a high confidence volume of approximately 10.6 MCY with approximately 9.5 MCY within 3 NM and approximately 1 M yd3 beyond 3 NM (see Figure 9 and Table 3).
+For example, the area beyond 3 nautical miles often yields less than 4 feet of sand thickness.
+Based on this shallow dredging depth the estimated volume of beach quality, recoverable sand for Borrow Area A was reduced to 13.5 million cubic yards.
+Of this amount, 12.7 million cubic yards is within 3 nautical miles and 0.8 million cubic yards is located beyond 3 nautical miles.
+Further review of core data resulted in development of a high confidence volume of approximately 10.6 million cubic yards with approximately 9.5 million cubic yards within 3 nautical miles and approximately 1 million cubic yards beyond 3 nautical miles (see Figure 9 and Table 3).
 A variety of methods were used to determine the appropriate Overfill Ratio, including Dean, AFF, and CEDAS.
 The final Overfill Ratio range for Borrow Area A is between 1.24 and 1.57.

-2.5.3.2 Borrow Area B
+2.6.3.2 Borrow Area B

-Borrow Area B has a Mean (Φ) of 2.17 with a composite 5% passing the #200 sieve, a composite 13% shell material, and an overfill ratio of 1.23.
-The estimated volume for feasibility level beach quality sand in Borrow Area B is approximately 820,000 CY (see Figure 9 and Table 3).
+Borrow Area B has a Mean (Φ) of 2.17 with a composite 5 percent passing the #200 sieve, a composite 13 percent shell material, and an overfill ratio of 1.23.
+The estimated volume for feasibility level beach quality sand in Borrow Area B is approximately 820,000 cubic yards (see Figure 9 and Table 3).
 Design level delineation of beach quality material has not been completed for this borrow area, and, therefore, high confidence volumes were not calculated.

-2.5.3.3 Borrow Area C
+2.6.3.3 Borrow Area C

-Borrow Area C has a Mean (Φ) of 2.32 with a composite 4.4% passing the #200 sieve, a composite 9% shell material, and an overfill ratio of 1.45.
-The estimated volume for feasibility level beach quality sand in Borrow Area C is approximately 2.57 MCY (see Figure 9 and Table 3).
+Borrow Area C has a Mean (Φ) of 2.32 with a composite 4.4 percent passing the #200 sieve, a composite 9 percent shell material, and an overfill ratio of 1.45.
+The estimated volume for feasibility level beach quality sand in Borrow Area C is approximately 2.57 million cubic yards (see Figure 9 and Table 3).
 Design level delineation of beach quality material has not been completed for this borrow area, and, therefore, high confidence volumes were not calculated.

-2.5.3.4 Borrow Area D
+2.6.3.4 Borrow Area D